Who is Duncan Long?

 I left oils to concentrate on pen and ink because it seemed more precise and was easier and faster to work with.
 The precision was essential for illustrating the technical subjects I was writing about (which included everything from firearms to how to write books).
 I packed up my oils and never got them out again (they still sit in a box on my desk at my parents’ home, collecting dust for over three decades now).

-Plugins and filters are useful tools, though care must be taken that they don't become
+Plugins and filters are useful tools with paint software, though care must be taken

-almost becomes a graphic art “assistant,” generating ideas or layouts I would never
+generating ideas or layouts I would never have considered in working without the

-dynamic element of the computer is something that has really made my graphics work
+modifications the program generated.
+This dynamic element of the computer is something

-“spread its wings” and venture into areas I would have been incapable of journeying
+areas I would have been incapable of journeying to without the computer-

 That's like asking a parent to pick their favorite child.
-I think my work that is dark and more abstract (though never totally abstract) tends to be my favorite, though some of my more realistic pieces I’m quite proud of.
+I think my work that is

 By the same token the numbers of viewers of my artwork is amazing, thanks to the Web.
 If I were trying to display my artwork locally, I’d be lucky if I had several hundred people view it.
 Today on the Internet, my main graphic art gallery has scored almost a million hits and my pictures have been viewed in even greater numbers.
 That order of magnitude is staggering.

-I think eventually the web is going to give students, and those who appreciate art, a true wealth of material that has never been available in the history of the world.
+I think eventually the web is going to give art students, and those who appreciate illustrations, a true wealth of material that has never been available in the history of the world.
 People will be able to sit in their home, school, or public library and have more art to enjoy than has ever been possible in the past, regardless of how wealthy you might have been.
 From the standpoint of art and culture, we are living better than royalty did in the recent past.

 Go into another line of work.
+I’m only half joking.

-labor at the most horrid of jobs because they devoted their education and time to
+because they devoted their education and time to their art.
+I know the average writer

-their art.
-I know the average writer in the US makes about $10,000 a year -
+in the US makes about $10,000 a year -

 Unfortunately there are few if any real patrons these days who will hire innovative artists.
 And large corporations tend to see graphic arts as sources of expensive clip art only suitable for selling toothpaste or cars; such attitudes don’t bode well for serious artists who are viewed by too many employers as just a step above the janitorial staff.